astropy/pyvo/docs/utils/testing.rst

 All these must become part of the package for later tests to run without network interaction.
-The <base-name> is intended to facilitate figuring out which response belongs to which request; it consists of the method, the host, the start of the payload (if any), and hashes of the full URL and a payload.
+The <base-name> is intended to facilitate figuring out which response belongs to which request; it consists of the method, the host, and hashes of the full URL and a payload.

 When the upstream response (or whatever request pyvo produces) changes, remove the